thesombady/Phonon-labs/README.md

 * No additional phase plot

 ### If you want to see what is inside
 If you want to see what the program really does, open also *cphonon.ipynb*.
 You can run cell by cell by clicking *"ctrl + enter"*.
-You can also uncomment cell containing the variables (for example containg only #A) and run these cells to see the outpts of each cell.
+You can also uncomment cell containing the variables (for example containig only #A) and run these cells to see the outputs of each cell.
 Shortcut for (un-) commenting is *"ctrl + /"*.
 You can also add your own code add print your own variables.